OniAkuma96/Milestone-2---Blackjack/README.md

 - As a user I want to play Blackjack but I can't remember the rules.
 I click on the how to play button and read the rules

+- As a user I am playing Blackjack by pressing start game.
+However looking at the hands dealt I realise I don't know how to play.
+I can navigate to the homescreen and read how to play.

 - As a user I have noticed a bug in the game that I want to report.
 I click on Contact Us and fill the form in with my email and bug report.
 I click send and get alerted that my message has been sent

 - As a user I want to request a new feature.
 I go to the Contact Us page and fill out the form with my email and message

 ### Wireframes

 - These are the wireframes that I made for this project.
-Can be found in /assets/wireframes
+Can be found in /assets/wireframes.
+Please note these were early plans I made before I started the development of the site and do not match the final product.

 ![Homepage Web](/assets/wireframes/aaastartgamescreenweb1920.png)